-Two of the Most Dangerous Days of the Year Are Aound the Corner, Are You Ready?
+Two of the Most Dangerous Days of the Year Are on the Way

-Cracked has a list of the most dangerous days of the year, according to statistics.
-Out of the top four, there are two days that will fall within the next month.
+Cracked has put out a list of the most dangerous days of the year.
+Out of the top four, one will happen this week, and the other will happen next week.